 Upon release from prison, some foreign prisoners will remain in the state in which they were detained while others will leave that state.
 In all cases, the relevant authorities, including the foreign prisoners' consular representatives, should assist such prisoners to have in their possession the necessary identification papers and other documents that would allow them to find housing and employment and to travel to their chosen place of residence.
-(EPR 33.7) Foreign prisoners should also be provided with a copy of their medical records.
+(Rule 39.1.
+See also Rule 33.7 European Prison Rules) Foreign prisoners should also be provided with a copy of their medical records.
 The authorities should also assist foreign prisoners with travel arrangements that would enable them to reach their chosen destination.
-(EPR 33.8)
+(Rule 38.2.
+See also Rule 33.8 European Prison Rules)

 In many countries, prisoners are paid for the work they undertake in prison.
 Upon release, salaries for such work may not yet have been paid.
 In such circumstances, the prison or consular authorities should facilitate the payment or transfer of such sums to the foreign prisoner.
+(Rule 38.2) Where foreign prisoners are to return to another country, prison authorities shall ensure the return of any property or monies that may be owing to them at their release.